This publication first appeared in the Global Competition Review.

 Penalties and offences

-Significant civil and criminal penalties apply to breaches of the legislation. (id., Part 5) The maximum criminal penalty is 10 years’ imprisonment or a monetary penalty (A$3.33 million for an individual or A$33.3 million for a corporation).
+Significant civil and criminal penalties apply to breaches of the FI legislation.
+The maximum criminal penalty is 10 years’ imprisonment or a monetary penalty (A$3.33 million for an individual or A$33.3 million for a corporation).

-The maximum civil penalty for significant breaches such as failure to give notice to the Treasurer before taking a notifiable action, taking a significant action in certain circumstances without having first obtained a no objection notification, or breaching conditions contained in a no objection notification, is the lesser of:
+The maximum civil penalty for a significant breach such as failure to give notice to the Treasurer before taking a notifiable action, taking a significant action in certain circumstances without having first obtained a no objection notification, or breaching conditions contained in a no objection notification, is the lesser of:

 The FI legislation also contains a three-tier infringement notice regime for more minor contraventions:

-- tier 2 applies in all other cases, except (generally) for high-value acquisitions that are captured by tier 3; and
+• tier 2 applies in all other cases, except (generally) high-value acquisitions captured by tier 3; and

 The penalties that can be issued under the infringement notice regime are set out in the following table.